ryantd42/NY-Legislative-Git/2023/S3185A-2023/bill.md

   January 30, 2023
   ___________

- Introduced  by Sen. HOYLMAN-SIGAL -- read twice and ordered printed, and when printed to be committed to the Committee on Environmental Conser- vation
+ Introduced  by  Sens.
+HOYLMAN-SIGAL, HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Environ- mental Conservation -- recommitted to the Committee  on  Environmental Conservation  in  accordance  with  Senate  Rule 6, sec.
+8 -- reported favorably from said committee, ordered to  first  and  second  report, ordered  to  a third reading, amended and ordered reprinted, retaining its place in the order of third reading

- AN ACT to amend the environmental conservation law, in relation  to  the management of horseshoe crabs; and providing for the repeal of certain provisions of such law upon expiration thereof
+ AN ACT to amend the  environmental  conservation  law,  in  relation  to prohibiting  the taking of horseshoe crabs for commercial and biomedi- cal purposes

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Legislative findings.
-The legislature hereby finds that:
-  (a) The horseshoe crab stock assessments issued by the Atlantic States Marine Fisheries  Commission  (ASMFC)  for  the  New  York  region  have declined  since 2009, when the population was graded as "good".
-The 2013 stock assessment graded the population as neutral, and in the 2019 stock assessment, the Commission downgraded the status of the  horseshoe  crab population  in  New  York State to "poor".
-Stock status was based on the proportion of surveys above or below the 1998  reference  points  estab- lished when ASMFC management of horseshoe crabs began.
-In the 2019 stock assessment, the ASMFC states that, "Continued declines in abundance were evident  in  the  New  York  and  New England regions.
-Decreased harvest quotas in Delaware Bay have potentially  redirected  harvest  to  nearby regions.
-Current harvest within the New England and New York regions may not  be  sustainable.
-Continued  precautionary  management is therefore recommended coast-wide to anticipate effects of redirecting harvest from Delaware Bay to outlying populations."
-  (b) The International Union for the Conservation of Nature (IUCN)  has also  determined that the horseshoe crab meets the Red List criteria and is  vulnerable  to  local  extinction.
-The  IUCN  stated,  "Population reductions  in  Limulus  have  occurred  over  much of its range, but in particular within the Mid-Atlantic region.
-The cause is understood to be over-harvest, which has been corrected through active management  inter- vention  over much of the range.
-An assessment of population trend indi-
+Subdivisions 1, 7 and 8 of section 13-0331 of the environ-
+ mental conservation law, subdivision 1 as amended by chapter 447 of  the laws  of  2017,  subdivision  7 as amended by chapter 243 of the laws of 2022 and subdivision 8 as amended by chapter 21 of the laws of 2018, are amended to read as follows:
+  1. No person shall take crabs[,  including  horseshoe  crabs  (Limulus sp.)]  for commercial purposes without first obtaining a permit from the department.
+For purposes of this subdivision, a presumption of  "commer- cial  purposes" shall be made wherein one takes or lands more than fifty crabs in any one day or sells or barters or offers for  sale  or  barter any  crabs  he  or she has taken.
+Permits shall be issued to individuals only but may be endorsed for use on a vessel, in  which  case  it  shall cover all persons on board such vessel.
+  7. The  department  may,  until  December  thirty-first, two thousand [twenty-four] TWENTY-SIX, fix by regulation measures for the  management of  crabs  of  any  kind [including], EXCLUDING horseshoe crabs (Limulus sp.), including minimum and maximum size limits,  catch  and  possession limits,  open and closed seasons including lunar closures, closed areas, restrictions on the manner of taking and landing including a prohibition

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD07610-01-3
+  LBD07610-04-4
- S. 3185  2
+ S. 3185--A  2

- cates population stability in the Delaware Bay area of the  Mid-Atlantic region  and  population  growth  in  the  Southeast region.
-Continuing decreases were found in the Great Bay estuary of New  Hampshire  in  the Gulf  of  Maine  region,  the  New England and New York areas within the Mid-Atlantic region and in the Northeast Gulf of Mexico."
-  (c) Each spring, shorebirds stop at Long Island beaches and feed  upon horseshoe  crab  eggs.
-These include the red knot, dunlin, semipalmated sandpiper, sanderling, ruddy  turnstone,  greater  yellowlegs,  American golden-plover,  black-bellied  plover,  buff-breasted  sandpiper, short- billed dowitcher, purple sandpiper, marbled  godwit,  Hudsonian  godwit, and whimbrel.
-  (d)  The red knot was once considered one of the state's most abundant shorebirds.
-Horseshoe crab eggs are a critical source of  food  for  red knots  which  they  consume during their stopover in New York.
-Such food source is necessary for the red  knots  to  gain  sufficient  weight  to continue  their  migration  north  to  breeding  grounds in the Canadian Arctic.
-Surveys have shown that red knots have declined  by  75  percent since the 1980s.
-Thus, both state and international biologists fear that the  red knot will become extinct if horseshoe crab populations continue to decline.
-  (e) Horseshoe crabs are keystone species, providing an essential  food source not only for red knots, but also for many other types of bird and fish species important to New York's commercial and recreational fisher- ies, as well as birding and fishing tourism.
-Eels, whelk, catfish, juve- nile  striped  bass,  white perch, killifish, weakfish, Atlantic silver- sides, bluefish, sand shrimp, blue crabs, spider crabs, and hermit crabs all eat horseshoe crab eggs and larvae as part of their diets.
-  (f) The legislature therefore declares  that  stricter  management  of horseshoe  crabs  is  necessary  to ensure that more horseshoe crab eggs will be available as a food source, thus helping to ensure the  survival of these shorebirds.
+ on the harvest of crabs in amplexus, requirements for permits and eligi- bility therefor, recordkeeping requirements, requirements on the  amount and type of fishing effort and gear, and requirements relating to trans- portation,  possession  and  sale, provided that such regulations are no less restrictive  than  requirements  set  forth  in  this  chapter  and provided  further  that such regulations are consistent with the compli- ance requirements of applicable fishery management plans adopted by  the Atlantic  States  Marine  Fisheries  Commission  and  with  applicable provisions of fishery management plans adopted pursuant to  the  Federal Fishery Conservation and Management Act (16 U.S.C. § 1800 et seq.).
+  8. [The  department  shall, when adopting regulation measures for the management of] NO  PERSON  SHALL  TAKE  horseshoe  crabs  (Limulus  sp.)
+ [pursuant  to  subdivision seven of this section, consult with any town, village or county that requests any municipal property be subject  to  a harvest  closure], INCLUDING FOR COMMERCIAL OR BIOMEDICAL PURPOSES, FROM THE WATERS OF THIS STATE.
+PROVIDED HOWEVER THAT THIS SECTION SHALL  NOT APPLY  TO  THE  TAKING  OF  HORSESHOE  CRABS (LIMULUS SP.)
+FOR BONA FIDE SCIENTIFIC OR EDUCATIONAL PURPOSES INCLUDING, BUT NOT LIMITED TO, PUBLIC OR NOT-FOR-PROFIT ZOOS AND AQUARIA, AS DETERMINED  BY  THE  COMMISSIONER PURSUANT TO RULES AND REGULATIONS.
   § 2.
-Subdivision 1 of section 13-0331 of the environmental conserva-
- tion law, as amended by chapter 447 of the laws of 2017, is amended  and two new subdivisions 9 and 10 are added to read as follows:
-  1. A.  No person shall take crabs, including horseshoe crabs (Limulus sp.)  for commercial purposes, OR SELL OR POSSESS WITH  INTENT  TO  SELL HORSESHOE  CRABS  FOR  COMMERCIAL  PURPOSES,  without  first obtaining a permit from  the  department.
-[For  purposes  of  this  subdivision,  a presumption  of "commercial purposes" shall be made wherein one takes or lands more than fifty crabs in any one day or sells or barters or offers for sale or barter any crabs he or she  has  taken.]
-Permits  shall  be issued  to  individuals only but may be endorsed for use on a vessel, in which case it shall cover all persons on board such vessel.
-  B. FOR PURPOSES OF THIS SUBDIVISION:
-  (I) A PRESUMPTION OF "COMMERCIAL PURPOSES" SHALL BE MADE  WHEREIN  ONE TAKES  OR  LANDS MORE THAN FIFTY CRABS OR MORE THAN FIVE HORSESHOE CRABS IN ANY ONE DAY OR SELLS OR BARTERS OR OFFERS  FOR  SALE  OR  BARTER  ANY CRABS, INCLUDING HORSESHOE CRABS, HE OR SHE HAS TAKEN; AND (II)  A  PRESUMPTION  OF  POSSESSION WITH INTENT TO SELL SHALL BE MADE WHEREIN ANY HORSESHOE CRABS ARE POSSESSED  WITHOUT  A  PERMIT  FROM  THE DEPARTMENT.
-  9. A.  NOTWITHSTANDING ANY PROVISION OF THIS SECTION TO THE CONTRARY, UNTIL DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-EIGHT, NO PERSON  SHALL TAKE,  SELL,  OR POSSESS WITH INTENT TO SELL ANY HORSESHOE CRAB (LIMULUS SP.)
-OR THE EGGS OF ANY HORSESHOE CRAB, EXCEPT PURSUANT TO  A  HORSESHOE CRAB BIO-MEDICAL HARVESTER PERMIT.
- S. 3185  3

-  B.  ANY PERSON MAY APPLY FOR A HORSESHOE CRAB BIO-MEDICAL HARVESTER OR USER PERMIT AND THE DEPARTMENT MAY ISSUE SUCH  PERMIT  UPON  A  DETERMI- NATION  THAT THE PERMIT IS FOR A VALID AND NECESSARY BIO-MEDICAL PURPOSE AND THAT THE TAKING OF HORSESHOE CRABS FOR SUCH PURPOSES  WILL  HAVE  NO MORE  THAN  NOMINAL  IMPACT  TO  THE  RED KNOT, OTHER SHOREBIRDS, OR THE HORSESHOE CRAB POPULATION.
-  C. WHEN TAKING HORSESHOE CRABS, A HOLDER OF A HORSESHOE CRAB BIO-MEDI- CAL HARVESTER PERMIT SHALL USE A MANNER OF CATCH AND RELEASE THAT  MINI- MIZES  INJURY  TO  CRABS,  AND SHALL RELEASE ANY TAKEN CRABS TO THE SAME WATERS FROM WHICH THEY WERE TAKEN.
-  D. THE TAKING OF HORSESHOE CRABS  INCIDENTALLY  DURING  LEGAL  FISHING OPERATIONS  DOES  NOT  VIOLATE THIS SECTION IF SUCH CRABS ARE HANDLED IN SUCH A MANNER TO  MINIMIZE  HARM  TO  SUCH  CRABS  AND  ARE  IMMEDIATELY RETURNED TO THE SAME WATERS FROM WHICH THEY WERE TAKEN.
-  10. A.  THE DEPARTMENT SHALL CONDUCT A STUDY TO EXAMINE AND DETERMINE
- WHETHER:
-  (I) THE POPULATION OF RED KNOTS HAS REACHED RECOVERY TARGETS AS DETER- MINED BY THE DEPARTMENT; AND
-  (II) THE POPULATION OF OTHER SHOREBIRDS THAT  RELY  ON  THE  HORSESHOE CRAB  (LIMULUS  SP.)
-OR  THE  EGGS  OF THE HORSESHOE CRAB HAVE REMAINED STABLE OR INCREASED, INCLUDING, BUT NOT LIMITED TO THE DUNLIN,  SEMIPAL- MATED SANDPIPER, SANDERLING, RUDDY TURNSTONE, GREATER YELLOWLEGS, AMERI- CAN GOLDEN-PLOVER, BLACK-BELLIED PLOVER, BUFF-BREASTED SANDPIPER, SHORT- BILLED  DOWITCHER,  PURPLE  SANDPIPER, MARBLED GODWIT, HUDSONIAN GODWIT, AND WHIMBREL; AND
-  (III) A FISHERIES MANAGEMENT PLAN DEMONSTRATES THAT AN ADEQUATE SUPPLY OF HORSESHOE CRAB EGGS EXISTS TO ENSURE POPULATION  VIABILITY  FOR  BOTH SHOREBIRDS  AND  HORSESHOE  CRABS,  AS  WELL AS A SUSTAINABLE COMMERCIAL FISHERY, PURSUANT TO SUBDIVISION ONE OF THIS SECTION.
-EVIDENCE THAT SUCH A SUPPLY OF EGGS EXISTS MAY INCLUDE TWO  CONSECUTIVE  STOCK  ASSESSMENTS FROM  THE ATLANTIC STATES MARINE FISHERIES COMMISSION THAT GRADE THE NEW YORK STATE HORSESHOE CRABS (LIMULUS SP.)
-POPULATION AS "GOOD."
-  B. TO SATISFY THE REQUIREMENTS OF PARAGRAPH A OF THIS SUBDIVISION, THE DEPARTMENT MAY RELY ON REPORTS AND POPULATION STUDIES  COMPILED  BY  ANY STATE OR FEDERAL UNIT OF GOVERNMENT RESPONSIBLE FOR WILDLIFE MANAGEMENT, A  LAND-GRANT  UNIVERSITY,  OR NONPROFIT ORGANIZATIONS WITH EXPERTISE IN ORNITHOLOGY.
-  C. ON OR BEFORE JUNE THIRTIETH, TWO THOUSAND TWENTY-EIGHT, THE DEPART- MENT SHALL SUBMIT A REPORT OF ITS FINDINGS, CONCLUSIONS AND  RECOMMENDA- TIONS  TO  THE  GOVERNOR AND TO THE LEGISLATURE WITH REGARD TO THE STUDY CONDUCTED PURSUANT TO PARAGRAPH A OF THIS SUBDIVISION.
-  § 3.
-This act shall take effect on the thirtieth day  after  it  shall have  become  a  law;  provided, however, that subdivision 10 of section 13-0331 of the environmental conservation law, as added by  section  two of this act, shall expire and be deemed repealed on January 1, 2029.
+This act shall take effect January 1, 2025.